 I’ll start this off by asking two different, and very interesting questions that I’m sure most would answer “No” to:

-Amazingly the answer to both questions is YES!
-And I am not the only one thinking about this, for instance prizes have been awarded for those making the most advances in this type of research, such as the Qualcomm Tricorder X-Prize, in which a company called Final Frontier Medical Devices won US$2.6 million for their research!
+This is actually a rather hot topic – prizes have been awarded for those making the most advances in this type of research, such as the Qualcomm Tricorder X-Prize, in which a company called Final Frontier Medical Devices won US$2.6 million for their research!
 Here are a couple of examples where remote technology has been used to ‘sense’ the body:

 - A professor who used a device that uses AI and wireless signals to interpret signal reflections off the body to detect an individuals breathing, heart rate, sleep, gait, and more.
 It has been installed in the homes of those suffering conditions like Parkinson’s, Alzheimer’s, depression, and pulmonary diseases.